Nolan Gorman Player Props: Cardinals vs. Dodgers

 Nolan Gorman At The Plate

-- Gorman has 24 hits, which ranks first among St. Louis hitters this season, while batting .289 with 11 extra-base hits.
+- Gorman has 24 hits, which leads St. Louis hitters this season, while batting .289 with 11 extra-base hits.

-- Among qualified hitters in MLB action, he ranks 35th in batting average, 40th in on-base percentage, and 13th in slugging.
+- Among qualified batters in MLB action, his batting average ranks 37th, his on-base percentage ranks 37th, and he is 11th in the league in slugging.

-- Gorman has picked up an RBI in 45.8% of his games this season, with more than one RBI in 25.0% of his games.
+- Gorman has picked up an RBI in 44.0% of his games this year, with two or more RBI in 24.0% of his games.
 He has also driven in three or more runs in three contests.

-- In six of 24 games this year, he has scored, including multiple runs once.
+- He has scored at least one run six times this year (24.0%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.